In the Black Forest and all over the world

 - Black Forest: reintroduction of salmon into the river Kinzig

-- Schiltach: Water Symposium – events relating to the precious element of water
+- Schiltach: Water Symposium – water-related events

-- Masdar City: the eco-city near Abu Dhabi
+- Masdar City: the Eco City near Abu Dhabi

-- USA: WaterSense seal of quality
+- USA: WaterSense Seal of Quality

 - India and Haiti: water management projects